cea-hpc/modules/doc/source/modulefile.rst

  Unsets an alias with the name *alias-name* in the user's environment.

+**set-function** function-name function-string

+ Creates a function with the name *function-name* in the user's environment with the function body *function-string*.
+For some shells, functions are not possible and the command has no effect.
+When a *modulefile* is unloaded, **set-function** becomes **unset-function**.

+**unset-function** function-name

+ Removes a function with the name *function-name* from the user's environment.

 **system** string

  Pass *string* to the Tcl built-in command **exec**\ (n).
 For the **exec**\